jparkerweb/embedding-utils/README.md

 | `int8` | 8 | 25% | [-1, 1] | ~0.8% | Normalized embeddings |
 | `uint8` | 8 | 25% | [0, 1] | ~0.4% | Positive embeddings |
 | `binary` | 1 | 3% | Any | High (sign only) | Extreme compression, candidate filtering |

+**`quantize` / `dequantize`** -- Convert between full-precision and compressed representations.
+Use `int8` or `uint8` for general storage savings.
+Use `binary` for a two-stage search pipeline: quickly find the top 1,000 candidates with binary similarity, then re-rank those candidates with full-precision vectors.
+This is how production systems handle billion-scale data.

+**`getQuantizationInfo`** -- Inspect a quantization type's range and precision before choosing.
+Helps you decide between `int8` (needs normalized [-1, 1] input) vs `uint8` (needs [0, 1] input).

 ```typescript
 import { quantize, dequantize, getQuantizationInfo } from 'embedding-utils';